 |Write and film your own eulogy|

 Media Training Events - Gold Coast Australia - learn to become a ferocious and resilient communicator drawing upon linguistic skills from NLP and Neuro Semantics.
+Phone 07 5562 5718 or send an email to book a free 20 minute telephone consultation.
 Build confidence in public speaking - overcome anxiety - practise debating skills and learn to talk like a professional TV Presenter.
+NLP Coaching, Hypnotherapy & Meditation.

 Hosted by Abby Eagle - Gold Coast Australia

 We hold these events to empower you to empower others – to transform lives and to make a positive impact in the world.